Michael Plank: Pandemic health policy

 When the New Zealand Government acknowledged in January 2022 that the Omicron COVID-19 variant was likely to be circulating within the country, Plank said that while the modelling suggested possible widespread infection, public health measures and high rates of vaccination may lower these figures.
 He later said that maintaining health services and supply chains would require careful management of the isolation periods for those infected with Omicron and warned of the risk of people returning to work while still infectious.

 By April 2022, as New Zealand eased some of the COVID-19 restrictions and allowed people to gather in unlimited numbers, Plank said it appeared that the country had "flattened the curve of this Omicron wave", and the efforts in preventing the spread so far had meant less strain on the healthcare system.

+On 14 August 2023, Ayesha Verrall announced that the New Zealand Government was removing all remaining COVID-19 public health requirements.
+In the light of this, Plank co-authored an article on 24 August 2023 that acknowledged while the disease had become endemic, mathematical modelling showed that there was still a risk of new variants that could prove difficult to manage.
+The article explained how a mathematical model could show disease transmission, but this process was complicated in reality because populations were not homogenous and infections vary in different groups in society.
+The article noted interventions targeting vulnerable groups and widespread uptake of vaccines remained effective measures for preventing severe disease, but there was no guarantee [that] "a reduction in the number of infectious contacts [would] translate to an equivalent reduction in infection rates", concluding that having a focus on decreasing the number of infections, needed to be cost effective because of a "range of healthcare needs competing for limited resources".

 Memberships

-Plank is a member of the NZ Prime Minister's Chief Science Advisor expert panel "Towards a vision for fisheries in New Zealand in 2040".
+Plank is a member of the NZ Prime Minister's Chief Science Advisor expert panel Towards a vision for fisheries in New Zealand in 2040.

-Plank has been an active member of Australian and New Zealand Industrial and Applied Mathematics (ANZIAM) since 2010 when he was an Associate Editor for the ANZIAM Journal has represented ANZIAM on the Board of the International Council of Industrial and Applied Mathematics (ICIAM) since 2016.
-In 2019 he led the development and implementation of a Code of Conduct for the ANZIAM Society and the Terms of Reference for the ANZIAM Nominations Committee which aims to ensure a diverse pool of high-quality nominations for ANZIAM awards and their evaluation in a transparent and unbiased manner. and chair from 2020.
+Plank has been an active member of Australia and New Zealand Industrial and Applied Mathematics (ANZIAM) since 2010 when he was an Associate Editor for the ANZIAM Journal, and has represented ANZIAM on the Board of the International Council of Industrial and Applied Mathematics (ICIAM) since 2016.
+In 2019 he led the development and implementation of a Code of Conduct for the ANZIAM Society and the Terms of Reference for the ANZIAM Nominations Committee which aimed to ensure a diverse pool of high-quality nominations for ANZIAM awards and their evaluation in a transparent and unbiased manner. and chair from 2020.

 Plank is the 2021–present International Subject Editor for the journal Applied Mathematical Modelling.

 Plank has been an Observer to the Global Partnership on Artificial Intelligence: Pandemic Response Subgroup from 2020–present.
 As a Working Group member, Plank was acknowledged as contributing to two publications.